Gas marketing in Europe

 - price formula taking into account the oil prices of the previous six to nine months;

-- clauses forbidding the unilateral termination of contracts with the exception of prolonged force majeure events;
+- clauses forbidding the unilateral termination of contracts unless caused by prolonged force majeure events;

-In essence, long-term contracts are service contracts that allow buyers to exercise flexibility with regard to daily volumes and annual supplies, while the seller has an obligation to deliver the pre-paid take-or-pay volumes.
+In essence, the long-term contracts are service contracts that allow buyers to exercise flexibility with regard to daily volumes and annual supplies, while the seller has an obligation to deliver the pre-paid take-or-pay volumes.
 Moreover, long-term contracts provide a guarantee of gas deliveries over a substantial period of time.
-Meanwhile, spot gas is a fundamentally different product, which makes direct comparisons between contract and spot prices unjustified.
+Spot gas, meanwhile, is a fundamentally different product, which makes direct comparisons between contract and spot prices unjustified.

-** The data is not derived from financial statements and is calculated using exchange rates as at the end of the relevant period.
+The data were not derived from financial statements and were calculated based on exchange rates as of the end of the relevant period.

 European gas market